top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 #### Stakeholders

-The Duckietown masters, for they have started me on this quest The future users of Duckietowns, as the Duckietown experience can be optimised for a user, given their available resources.
+The Duckietown masters, for they have started me on this quest.

+The future users of Duckietowns, as the Duckietown experience can be optimised per user, given their available resources.

 ## Part 2: Definition of the problem